FoISA - Complaints and Review Procedure

-If you are unhappy about the way your request was handled or if you are seeking a review of a decision not to release information to you, you should submit your request for a review in writing to the Secretary of Court of the University, using the following address:
+If you are unhappy about the way your request was handled or if you are seeking a review of a decision not to release information to you, submit your request for a review in writing to the Data Protection and FOI Office.

-You should include in the Request for Review your name and an address for correspondence.
-You should also restate your original request for information and detail, when you submitted it, to which part of the organisation you made the request, any reference number associated with the request, and the reason for your dissatisfaction.
+Include your name and an address for correspondence in your request for review.
+Restate your original request for information, including when you submitted it, to which part of the organisation you made the request, any reference number associated with the request, and the reason for your dissatisfaction.

 2. Responding to a Request for Review

-The University must reply to each Request for Review promptly, within twenty working days of receipt.
-If it is agreed that the original response was wrong, or the original request was not handled fairly in accordance with the Freedom of Information (Scotland) Act 2002 or the Environmental Information [Scotland] Regulations 2004, then you will be given a new response, which may include all, some (or possibly none) of the information originally requested.
-If the response is not complete, reasons related to exemptions will be provided.
+The University must reply to each request for review within twenty working days of receipt.
+If it is agreed that the original response was wrong, or the original request was not handled fairly in accordance with the Freedom of Information (Scotland) Act 2002 or the Environmental Information [Scotland] Regulations 2004, then you will be given a new response.
+The new response may include all, some, or possibly none of the information originally requested.
+If the response is not complete, reasons for exemptions will be provided.

-The University is under no obligation to comply with vexatious or repeated requests where the University have recently responded.
+The University is under no obligation to comply with vexatious or repeated requests to which the University has recently responded.

-If, however, you are unhappy with the outcome of the review, you may wish to raise an Appeal with the Scottish Information Commissioner, using the following address:
+If you are unhappy with the outcome of the review, you may wish to raise an appeal with the Scottish Information Commissioner:

 Scottish Information Commissioner

-The Scottish Information Commissioner has indicated that he will not be able to carry out an investigation if he finds out that a false name or pseudonym was used in the original request for information to the University.
+The Scottish Information Commissioner has indicated that she will not carry out an investigation if she finds out that a false name or pseudonym was used in the original request for information to the University.

 4. Further Assistance

 The University is committed to openness and accessibility and will therefore seek to provide you with assistance in submitting a request for review when requested to do so.
 Requests for review will be treated in accordance with the terms of the Disability Discrimination Act 1995 to ensure that no applicant is at a disadvantage under the Review Procedure outlined above.
-If you need help in requesting a review, you should contact the Office of the Secretary of Court at the above address.
+If you need help in requesting a review, you should contact the Data Protection and FOI Office at the above address.

 For further information regarding this review procedure, please contact the Data Protection and Freedom of Information Office.